What to ask your GP

 Sign up to gain access to exclusive content.

-When you're going to see your GP or rheumatologist - whether it's for the first time with symptoms that might be ankylosing spondylitis or for a follow - up appointment - it will help if you are prepared.
+When you're going to see your GP - whether it's for the first time with symptoms that might be osteoarthritis or for a follow-up appointment - it will help if you are prepared.
 Try to think about what you want to say, and how your symptoms have been affecting you recently.

 Here are some things you may want to think about:

-If you have already been diagnosed with ankylosing spondylitis you might want to think about other things as well:
+If you have already been diagnosed with osteoarthritis you might want to think about other things as well:

 It's important not to think you are wasting your doctor's time.
 Your health is important, so if you do feel that you need more time with the doctor you could always ask whether a double appointment is available.